Denis Stoff: 2020–present: STOFF

 Stoff announced in 2018 that he will have a solo project under the moniker "STOFF".
 The first single was given a release date on 12/19/20 called "Детка Покажи Язык" (Baby Show Me Your Tongue), which marked a departure from his rock roots in favor of a more hip hop sound.

-Stoff has also announced a new solo album persisting of English, and Russian language music.
+Stoff has also announced a new solo album consisting of English, and Russian language music.
 The release date has not been announced but it appears that the album is ready and has shared many snippets via Instagram.

 Stoff also has done numerous guest features for 2022 including "Isn't Pretend" by LUURK, "1M Followers" by Space of Variations and "Last Second Chance" by Kiss of Betrayal.